himabindu-run/himabindu-run/README.md

 #### Hello yelloww, Hima Bindu here!
 [She/her]
 _____________________________________________________________________
-I'm a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html), a Theoretical CS and mathematics enthusiast.
-I like solving problems and making lists.
+I'm a CS undergrad at [GVPCE(A)](http://gvpce.ac.in), a Theoretical CS and pure mathematics enthusiast.
+Computers and communnities are something i am involved with on daily basis.
+I love solving problems, learning new programming languages and making lists.

 #### What do i do?
 - Making my Hands dirty with ML.